About Ted

 Expression comes first

-Technique exists to serve expression — to give you the freedom to say what you mean, the way you mean it.
+Technique exists to serve expression, giving you the freedom to say what you mean, the way you mean it.

 Every voice is unique

-You are better at being you than anyone else will ever be — and you can never be as good at being like someone else as you can at being you.
-My job isn't to make you sound like someone else.
-It's to help you sound more like yourself — with more ease, more power, and more confidence.
+You are better at being you than anyone else will ever be, and you can never be as good at being like someone else as you can at being you.
+My job is to help you sound more like yourself, with more ease, more power, more confidence.

 Understanding the "why" and the "how"

 When you know how your voice works, you can keep growing on your own.
-You're not dependent on me to fix things.
-You have the knowledge to figure it out yourself.
+You have what you need to figure things out yourself.

 Voice work is human work